ponylang/appdirs/CONTRIBUTING.md

 Some things to note that aren't immediately obvious to folks just starting out:

 1. Your fork doesn't automatically stay up to date with changes in the main repo.
-2. Any changes you make on your branch that you used for one PR will automatically appear in another PR so if you have more than 1 PR, be sure to always create different branches for them.
+2. Any changes you make on your branch that you used for the PR will automatically appear in the PR so if you have more than 1 PR, be sure to always create different branches for them.
-3. Weird things happen with commit history if you don't create your PR branches off of `main` so always make sure you have the `main` branch checked out before creating a branch for a PR
+3. Weird things happen with commit history if you don't create your PR branches off of main so always make sure you have the main branch checked out before creating a branch for a PR

 If you feel overwhelmed at any point, don't worry, it can be a lot to learn when you get started.
-You can usually find me on the [Pony IRC](https://webchat.freenode.net/?channels=%ponylang) if you need help.
+Feel free to reach out via [Zulip](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony).

 You can get help using GitHub via [the official documentation](https://help.github.com/).
-Some hightlights include:
+Some highlights include:

 * [Fork A Repo](https://help.github.com/articles/fork-a-repo/)
 * [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/)